 Order Types

-There are two types of orders: Market Orders and Limit Orders.
+There are two main types of orders: Market Orders and Limit Orders.

 Market Order

-When you place a Market order, you buy the cheapest order someone is willing to sell to you.
-Market Orders are guaranteed to fill if a seller exists, but you pay the spread (the gap between buyer and seller prices).
+When you place a market order, you buy the cheapest order someone is willing to sell at.
+Market orders are guaranteed to fill if a seller exists, but you pay the spread (the gap between buyer and seller prices).

 Limit Order

-With a Limit Order, you set the price, number of contracts, and expiration date.
+With a limit order, you set the price, number of shares, and expiration date.

-Example: The lowest sell price in this market is 65¢, but you only want to pay 63¢.
-You place a Limit Order at 63¢.
+Example: The lowest sell price in this market is 12¢, but you only want to pay 11¢.
+You place a limit order at 11¢.

-After placing it, your order rests in the order book until a seller matches it.
-Limit Orders are not guaranteed to fill.
+After placing it, your order sits in the order book until a seller matches it.
+Limit orders are not guaranteed to fill.

 When to Use Each Order Type